 - Many rooms and equipment resources can be booked using Calendar by adding them to the list of attendees.
-Search for these using "AHS" as the name
+Search for these using "HLTH" as the name

 Skype for Business

-- All faculty, staff and grad students in AHS have Skype for Business accounts.
-A UW-based service.
+- All faculty, staff and grad students in the Faculty of Health have Skype for Business accounts, a UWaterloo-based service.

 - Can be used to communicate with (regular) Skype accounts.
 Meetings can be set up and joined by external people using a web browser